Is Third Tithe Still Valid Today?

 The book of Proverbs has a verse those who do not pay third tithe may wish to meditate on, "He who gives to the poor will not lack, But he who hides his eyes will have many curses" (Proverbs 28:27).

-The Bible supports the concept that third tithe is still valid today.
+The Bible supports the concept that second tithe and third tithe are still valid today.
 Historical proof exists that multiple tithes, including third tithe, were paid by the Jews.
 The 'fruits' of not paying third tithe are not good.

 The apostles felt that the work should not be hindered in administering to the widows, but that providing for the widows needed to be done.
 Jesus taught that humanly devised substitutes do not add up as far as God is concerned.